fraca98/WithingsFlutter/README.md

 A Flutter package to make your life easier when dealing with Withings APIs.

-## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started

 ### Step 1: Install Withings_flutter

-To install withings_flutter, simply add `withings_flutter: ` to the dependencies of your `pubspec.yaml` file:
+To install Withings_flutter, simply add `withings_flutter: ` to the dependencies of your `pubspec.yaml` file:

 ```yaml
 dependencies: